oercompbiomed/Seili-2019/project/prj-descr.md

-Schema of a radiomic model for patients with PCa.
+_Schema of a radiomic model for patients with PCa.
 Acquisition of pre-treatment PCa patient’s MR images; Regions of interest (i.e., subvolume $21 \times 21 \times 3$ voxels); Extraction of 41 radiomic features from ROIs; Feature significance analysis based on Spearman rank correlation and Kruskal-Wallis, and multivariate prediction of Gleason score groups using the random forest model.
 (Source: Chaddad A, Niazi T, Probst S, Bladou F, Anidjar M and Bahoric B (2018) Predicting Gleason Score of
 Prostate Cancer Patients Using Radiomic Analysis.
 Front.
 Oncol.
-8:630. https://doi.org/10.3389/fonc.2018.00630 distributed under the terms of the Creative Commons Attribution License)}.
+8:630. https://doi.org/10.3389/fonc.2018.00630 distributed under the terms of the Creative Commons Attribution License)._

 ## Organization of your report